biolink/biolink-model/docs/OrganismTaxonToOrganismTaxonInteraction.md

 ### Own

  * [associated environmental context](associated_environmental_context.md)  <sub>0..1</sub>
      * Description: An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
-For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure.
+For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure. # TODO: add examples of values for this property.
      * Range: [String](types/String.md)
  * [object](object.md)  <sub>1..1</sub>
      * Description: connects an association to the object of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.